wletsou/ChromosomeOverlap/Scripts/README.md

  </code>
  </pre>

- to create a shorter list of patterns for the iterations, each with <var>p < 0.05</p>.
+ <p>to create a shorter list of patterns for the iterations, each with <var>p < 0.05</var>.
 It is recommended that you start with fewer than 100 patterns (and sometimes even less), or else the overlaps will quickly blow up (i.e., generate more than a few hundred thousand unique patterns that each have to be overlapped with every other).
-As long as you have the original list <kbd>Pattern_combined_<b>old</b>.Iteration000.NAME.2,j.txt</kbd> of patterns, you can experiment with different filtering thresholds.
+As long as you have the original list <kbd>Pattern_combined_old.Iteration000.NAME.2,j.txt</kbd> of patterns, you can experiment with different filtering thresholds.</p>

+ <h2>Iteration</h2>